-The college expects all students, faculty, and staff the avail themselves of the comprehensive VCCS Intellectual Property Policy and to stay informed of updates to the policy.
+The college expects all students, faculty, and staff to avail themselves of the comprehensive VCCS Intellectual Property Policy and to stay informed of updates to the policy.
 The following link provides this information.
 The Dean of Students is available by appointment to explain the policy to any student who desires addition clarification.
-The Coordinator of Library Resources & Learning Resouces is available by appointment to explain the policy to any staff or faculty member who desires addition clarification.
+The Coordinator of Library Resources & Learning Resources is available by appointment to explain the policy to any staff or faculty member who desires additional clarification.

-In accordance with VCCS policy, the president, or his/her designee, is responsible for administration of this policy at the college level.
-Disputes may be appealed to the Vice President of Instruction and Student Development (VPISD).
-The VPISD and Vice President's Council (VPC) will hear and adjudicate any disputes concerning the administration of the intellectual property policy.
-Should there be an appeal beyond the VPISD that appeal will go to the college president who will appoint and confer with an ad hoc council of members' representative of the college community to render a decision on the appeal.
+In accordance with VCCS policy, the president, or his/her designee, is responsible for the administration of this policy at the college level.
+Disputes may be appealed to the Vice President of Instruction, and Deans and Directors will hear and adjudicate any disputes concerning the administration of the intellectual property policy.
+Should there be an appeal beyond the Vice President of Instruction, that appeal will go to the college president who will appoint and confer with an ad hoc council of members' representative of the college community to render a decision on the appeal.
 The resulting decision from the president is final.
 The president may choose to refer the issue to the VCCS System Attorney.